kacap1707/Password-Generator/README.md

 There are different ways to build your password:

-a) var pass = new Password(); // you'll get by default 32 characters long password with at least one digit and at least on special                                          character
+a) var pass = new Password(); // you'll get by default 32 characters long password with at least one digit and at least one special                                          character

 b) var p1 = new Password(PasswordOptions.OnlyAlphabet, 16); // you can chose both the password option you wish and your desired length

-c) var p2 = new Password(25); // you can also check only the length you want and the programm will generate a password with at least one                                    digit and at least on special character
+c) var p2 = new Password(25); // you can also check only the length you want and the programm will generate a password with at least one                                    digit and at least one special character

 d) var p3 = new Password("askd;fasfshdfksj 'l323;kj;adsfjk;"); // thus, you can write a password on your own (why not?! :-))